rockysaikia730/ODE_Solver/README.md

 where `y` is a `DynamicTensor` of arbitrary shape.
 Solvers interact only with this interface and remain unaware of the internal implementation of the function.
 A user can define any of their own functions that they want to test, simply by overloading the `Eval` method.

-The class exposes two central operations:
+The class has two main methods

 1. **Evaluating the function**